-Your doctor will ask about your symptoms and medical history.
+Your doctor will ask about symptoms and past health.
 A physical exam will be done.
-You may be referred to a cardiologist or arrhythmia specialist.
+A heart doctor may make the diagnosis.

-The course of treatment will depend on the type of heart block you have.
-Generally, treatment is not necessary for first-degree heart block.
+Treatment depends on the type of heart block.
+In general, treatment may not be needed for first-degree heart block.